 - Calanque d’En Vau

-Seeing The Calanques
+Seeing The Calanques de Cassis

 Le Parc National des Calanques (Calanques National Park) was created in April 2012 and became the 10th French National Park.
 My previous visits to France didn’t enable me to hike in this unbelievably picturesque area because it is often closed between June 1 and September 30.
 There is too great a risk of forest fires due to the immense summer heat and dry conditions.
 So, instead, I have had to rely on taking a mini-cruise with one of the many boat companies that run tours out of Cassis.

-Boat Tours To See The Calanques
+Boat Tours Of The Cassis Calanques

 The Cassis harbor is a very popular tourist attraction and most people (like me in the past) only visit for a day.
 Staying a week really allowed me to get to know the town.
 The boat tours are lovely, but you definitely will get more impressive views from on top of the calanaques or in the coves.
 That’s where you get the WOW factor, not from the boat.

-The boat tours can last anywhere from 45 minutes to 2 hours and get close to many of the calanaques but not close enough to dock.
+The boat tours can last anywhere from 45 minutes to 2 hours and get close to many of the Cassis calanaques but not close enough to dock.

 During the 3rd week in May, I spent a week in Cassis.
 The weather was surprisingly cool (16-20 degrees Celsius), breezy, and sunny.
 This was in contrast to France’s heat wave in 2018, yet perfect for an all-day hike.
+Do check with the tourist office to be sure there aren’t any fire risks, especially in the summer months.

 The hike starts in the town of Cassis and you can just visit one calanque (Port Miou) and return or you can continue on to the next two calanques, Port Pin and En Vau.